A Special Place in the Home

 What to Look For

-In recent years, a lot of efforts has gone into making good gas fireplaces.
+In recent years, a lot of efforts have gone into making good gas fireplaces.
 Some excellent units are available that offer a visually beautiful flame, are very efficient and can save energy in your home.
 The key features and terminology you will come across when shopping for a gas fireplace are discussed in the following.

 Types of gas fireplaces